Enterprise Trust Center Security Request Security Materials

 Issue tsg-* key + set policy

-Use the admin API or the workspace UI to create a key, scope it to an org, and define which models + which monthly budget it can use.
-Keys are hot-rotatable; revocation is instant.
+Use the admin API or the workspace UI to create a key, scope it to an org, and define which models and monthly budget it can use.
+Keys are hot-rotatable; revocation takes effect on the next request after propagation completes.

 Step 2 · Wire upstream